|Name:||Miss Emma Buckland

 Emma is a PhD student in the Animal Welfare group.
-Her thesis title is "Canine positive emotion: indicators, accuracy of assessments and relationship with pain perception"
+Her thesis title is "Canine positive emotion: reliable indicators and accuracy of assessments"

 Emma graduated from the University of Bristol in 2009, after completion of the BSc (Hons) Animal Behaviour and Welfare programme.

-Emma then spent 18 months (July 2009 - November 2010), as a research assistant at the RVC, studying the welfare of companion dogs in the UK.
-Sponsored by a major animal charity, the work aimed to provide an objective outline of the best way to focus limited resources to tackle companion dog welfare issues.
-This work incorporated projects using stakeholder and expert opinion on tackling welfare issues, as well as the development of a quantitative tool to measure welfare priority using risk assessment principles and estimating the number of pet dogs in the UK.
+Emma spent 18 months (July 2009 - November 2010), as a research assistant at the RVC, studying the welfare of companion dogs in the UK.
+Sponsored by a major animal charity, the work aimed to provide an objective outline of the best way to focus limited resources to tackle multidisciplinery companion dog welfare issues.
+This work incorporated estimating the number of pet dogs in the UK, using stakeholder and expert opinion on tackling welfare issues, and the development of a quantitative tool to measure welfare priority using risk assessment principles.

 a) identify reliable behavioural and physiological signals of positive emotion in companion dogs